-Our experienced lecturers are passionate about their subjects and constantly draw on their own experience and research to inform their teaching.
-This ensures that we're at the forefront of the latest developments within the legal profession, which is also reflected in your coursework.
-We're proud of the strong connections with our law alumni, and we often bring them back into the classroom so they can share their experiences and learnings with current students.
+During your studies you'll have many opportunities to interact with law professionals and world-class law academics.
+Our academic staff are passionate about their subjects and constantly draw on their own experience and research to inform their teaching.
+This ensures that we're at the forefront of the latest developments within the legal profession, which is also reflected in what you're learning in the classroom.